James-L-Taylor/NetworkIssueTest/README.md

 Testing Asset:

-I’ve included a minimal test app that reproduces the issue, along with a short screen capture demonstrating the behavior.
+I’ve included a minimal test app that reproduces the issue, along with a short screen capture demonstrating the behavior, as well as the code signing of the app.
 This is in the documentation folder.